SengerM/landaupy/README.md

 fig.show()
 ```

-## Normalization
+## Differences WRT the Root version

 Despite this implementation is based in the original from Root, I made a few changes to be more consistent with the rest of the world.

+### Normalization

 One of the things I changed is the normalization of the `langauss.pdf` distribution such that it integrates to 1. **All the PDFs in this package integrate to 1**.
 You can verify the normalization with the following code:
 ```python
 import landaupy.landau as landau import landaupy.langauss as langauss